hmcts/eui-poc/README.md

 # eui-poc
 Prototype UI library to investigate Angular UI issues for HoSE

-There is a dependance peer mismatch in jest-preset-angular run npm i with --legacy-peer-deps for the time being
+There is a dependence peer mismatch in jest-preset-angular run npm i with --legacy-peer-deps for the time being